jon-jacky/Piety/editors/edsel.md

 to the first line after the end of the region.
 As you move  the cursor, the end of the region moves also, always following one line behind dot.

-To see where the region begins in display editing mode, type *C-q*, which exchanges dot and mark, so the cursor (which is always at dot) goes to the line at the beginning of the region.
-Then type *C-q* to exchange them again, so dot and the cursor return to the line after the end of the region.
+To see where the region begins in display editing mode, type *C-x C-x*, which exchanges dot and mark, so the cursor (which is always at dot) goes to the line at the beginning of the region.
+Then type *C-x C-x* to exchange them again, so dot and the cursor return to the line after the end of the region.